joelcoxokc/mvvm/README.md

  - watch

 gulp will simply compile your styles,
-Then it till find and inject all your bower components into your index.html Then it will find and inject all you css, and js into your index.html Then it will simply require the ./server, to run the express server.
+Then it will find and inject all bower_components into your index.html Then it will find and inject all css, and js into your index.html Then it will simply require the ./server, to run the express server.
-Finally it will watch you css & js or changes, and livereload.
+Finally it will watch you css & js for changes, and livereload.

 **NOW TIME TO BUILD**